 This is required to ensure that all parties can establish the unique identification of each programme.
-Therefore the University of Technology must ensure that each qualification considered for accreditation has a unique identification and or name.
+Therefore the Engineering Technology Programme Education Provider must ensure that each qualification considered for accreditation has a unique identification and or name.

 2.2 PURPOSE STATEMENT